Joe2308/milestone-1-test-run/README.md

 1. Entertaining background knowledge on the band.

 ### What is worth doing?
-1. Embedding a video showcasing the band's energy an talent.
+1. Embedding a video showcasing the band's energy and talent.
 1. A contact form for more bookings.
 1. Use of call to action buttons to guide the user towards a conversion.
 1. Quality images and interesting content about the band.